nitad54448/yappari-5-1/README.md

 will calculate the mean of Zr and Zi for the selected datasets.
 This function has a sense if the selected datasets measured at the same frequencies.
 Not very useful, for fitting several datasets it is better to use __Global fit__.

    tweak Nyquist plots
 Can add cursor notes on Nyquist plots, for indicating frequency for instance (since 5.1.81).
 A short tutorial on this matter can be found in /help directory.
+You can edit multiple datasets at once (up to 24).

 ## Panels
 The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this